 Delete Command Output or Do Not Display

-The tee can be used to delete a specific command output by redirecting into the /dev/null device.
+The tee can be used to delete a specific command output by redirecting to the /dev/null device.

 ls -l | tee /dev/null